FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 By default, the UserContextSubscriber only sets the session cookie (according to the ``session_name_prefix`` option) in the requests to the backend.
-If you need a different behaviour, overwrite ``UserContextSubscriber::cleanupHashLookupRequest`` with your own logic.
+If you need a different behavior, overwrite ``UserContextSubscriber::cleanupHashLookupRequest`` with your own logic.

 .. _HttpCache: http://symfony.com/doc/current/book/http_cache.html#symfony-reverse-proxy